-From stove to table in one skillet, these steak and potatoes are a comfort food classic with a bite-size twist!
-Juicy bites of seared steak and perfectly seasoned potatoes are where signature flavors meet weeknight convenience!
+From stove to table in less than 30 minutes, this skillet steak and potatoes is a delicious weeknight dinner recipe!
+Juicy bites of pan-seared steak and perfectly seasoned crispy potatoes are where signature garlic butter flavors meet convenience!

 Table of Contents

 We all love a perfectly cooked steak.
-When time permits, cooking steak in the oven or on a grill is always a treat.
-But turning a traditional family favorite into something suitable for a quick weeknight meal is a great way to switch things up!
+When time permits, cooking steak in the oven, making roast beef tenderloin or a grilled flank steak is always a treat.
+But turning a traditional family favorite into something suitable for a quick and simple weeknight meal is a great way to switch things up!

 Little appetites love the bite-sized pieces in this dish!
 Serve with a side of toothpicks and these perfectly charred steak bites become an instant appetizer.
 In the morning, whip up some eggs and enjoy a breakfast of champions.
 Scrambled eggs, fried, or poached eggs with a garlic butter steak and potatoes skillet is the BEST!